 It may be uncommon to associate environmentalism with religion, but Bishop Marc Andrus is looking to change that.
 More importantly Andrus, Bishop of the Episcopal Diocese of California, is looking to open a larger dialogue about communal responsibility in the modern world.
-He’s also one of the first official delegates from the Episcopal Church to the upcoming United Nations Climate Change Convention in Paris this December.
+He was also one of the first official delegates from the Episcopal Church to attend the United Nations Climate Change Convention in Paris in 2015.

-Andrus and Buddhist teacher Elizabeth Mattis-Namgyel will meet on stage at the Rubin Museum on Monday, November 2, to discuss the intersection of spirituality and global challenges like climate change.
+Andrus and Buddhist teacher Elizabeth Mattis-Namgyel met on stage at the Rubin Museum to discuss the intersection of spirituality and global challenges like climate change.

-In preparation for their full discussion next week, we asked the speakers a few questions on faith, misconceptions about their spiritual communities, and the state of the universe:
+In preparation for their full discussion, they answered a few questions on faith, misconceptions about their spiritual communities, and the state of the universe:

 In your opinion, what is the biggest misconception about your spiritual community?